OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 - 8. Official/Government Identifiers – (This includes any widely recognised identifiers that link to individual people.
 Examples include National Insurance, ID card, Social security, passport and driving licence numbers, NHS number (UK).
 Just the numbers rather than data associated with them.)
 - 9. Social Services/Welfare – (Welfare and benefits status and history)
 - 10. Judicial – (Criminal and police records, inc. traffic offenses.)
-- 11. Property/Asset – (Identifiers of property – licence plate numbers, MAC addresses for mobiles, other device identifiers.
+- 11. Property/Asset – (Identifiers of property – license plate numbers, MAC addresses for mobiles, other device identifiers.
 Not financial assets.
 Could include digital assets like ebook and digital music data)
 - 12. Human Resources – (Records held about employees/ members/ studentsP not elsewhere defined.
 Incl.
 HR records such as job title, attendance/disciplinary records.
 Salary - as opposed to income.)
 - 13. Psychological/Attitudinal – (Inc. religious, political beliefs, sexual orientation and gender identity – though not genetic gender which is Biometric.
 Traits and personality measures or assessments, but not psychological health - which is health data).
 - 14. Membership – (Political, trade union affiliations, any other opt-in organisational/group membership data - third party organisations only.
 Includes name of employer when not held by employer.
 Could extend to online platform membership.
 Some might be more sensitive than others – may want a separate category)
 - 15. Behavioural – (Any data about the behaviour, habits or movements of an individual - electronic or physical.
 Location, browser/search history, web page usage (analytics), energy usage (smart meters), login history, calendar data, etc.)
 - 16. Profile – (Marketing and social segmentation data.
 Any categorisation that impacts information presented or decisions made about an individual.
 This might be observed or derived data (algorithmic) or volunteered by the individual.
 Profile data is often generated from Behavioural data).

-* **Purpose Specification**
-	A statement or series of statements that set out the purpose(s) for which PII has been collected.
-  In the MVCR the purpose is intended to specify the context of use.
-Context of Use.
-  Organizations should evaluate the context of use—the purpose for which the PII is collected, stored, used, processed, disclosed, or disseminated.
-The context of use may cause the same PII data elements to be assigned different PII confidentiality impact levels based on their use.
-For example, suppose that an organization has two lists that contain the same PII data fields (e.g., name, address, phone number).
-The first list is people who subscribe to a general
-  -interest newsletter produced by the organization, and the second list is people who work undercover in law enforcement.
-If the confidentiality of the lists is breached, the potential impacts to the affected individuals and to the organization are significantly different for each list.

-* **Sensitive Personal Information Categories**
-	All sensitive information categories require explicit consent and is subject to legislation and often industry specific regulation and best practice.
-Some jurisdictions call out categories of PII specifically, that, by virtue of their sensitivity, require higher levels of protection.
-The particular categories vary by jurisdiction but will typically include health data (or personal health information - PHI), financial data, political affiliations, sexual orientation, family and personal relationships as defined in law.
-In this specification, this field is accompanies by an 'other' field for free text and the Data Controller can define or suggest what is sensitive enabling competition and diversity which cannot be specified here.